Optima: Notable usages

 Optima was chosen as the font to be used for the names of those who lost their lives in the September 11 attacks, carved into bronze parapets, at the National September 11 Memorial & Museum, which is named "Reflecting Absence".
+It was also used by U.S. politician John McCain's 2008 presidential campaign.

 Opinions on the design have been variable, partly because of its extensive use.
 Erik Spiekermann described it as "used on parking garages & hospitals across the United States.
 Tired & inappropriate.
 I don’t blame the typeface but the designers."
 He also commented "Optima is patronizing.
 It hasn't got the guts to be either a proper Sans or Serif, so it keeps all its options open and appeals to the middle...It suits everything and pleases nobody."

 Jonathan Hoefler described it as "signifying a very down-market notion of luxe...the font of choice for the hygiene aisle."

-Usage examples

-Brands and other entities using Optima include:

-Endeavour – ITV's Inspector Morse crime prequel series set in 1960s Oxford, in the opening credits only.

-British Airways – The British national airline's titles, in the Landor livery used from 1984 to 1997.

-Qatar Airways – The Qatari national airline's titles in the livery used since 2006.